lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP type field

-CoAP Protocol {{rfc7252}} defines 4 types of messages: CON, NON, ACK and RST.
-ACK and RST are a response to the CON and NON.
-If the device plays a specific client or server role, a rule can take advantage of these properties with the mapping list: \[CON, NON\] for one direction and \[ACK, RST\] for the other direction and so, the compression residue is reduced to 1 bit.
+The CoAP Protocol {{7252}} has four type of messages: two request (CON, NON);
+one response (ACK) and one empty message (RST).

 The field SHOULD be elided if for instance a client is sending only NON or only CON messages.

-In any case, a rule MUST be defined to carry RST to a client.
+For the RST message a dedicated Rule may be needed.
+For other usages a mapping list can be used.

 ## CoAP code field

+The code field indicates the Request Method used in CoAP, a registry is given in section 12.1 of {{rfc7252}}.
 The compression of the CoAP code field follows the same principle as that of the CoAP type field.
 If the device plays a specific role, the set of code values can be split in two parts, the request codes with the 0 class and the response values.

 If the device only implements a CoAP client, the request code can be reduced to the set of requests the client is able to process.

-All the response codes MUST be compressed with a SCHC rule.
+A mapping list can be used for known values, for other values the field cannot be compressed an the value needs to be sent in the residue.

 ## CoAP Message ID field

-The Message ID field is bidirectional and is used to manage acknowledgments.
-The server memorizes the value for an EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
-During that period, a server receiving the same Message ID value will process the message as a retransmission.
-After this period, it will be processed as a new message.

-In case where the Device is a client, the size of the Message ID field may be too large regarding the number of messages sent.
-The client SHOULD use only small Message ID values, for instance 4 bit long.
-Therefore, an MSB can be used to limit the size of the compression residue.

-In case where the Device is a server, the client may be located outside of the LPWAN area and it views the Device as a regular device connected to the Internet.
-The client will generate Message ID using the 16 bits space offered by this field.
-A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.
+The Message ID field can be compressed with the MSB(x) MO and the Least Significant Bits (LSB) CDA, see section 7.4 of {{rfc8724}}.

 ## CoAP Token fields
 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

 Token Length is processed as any protocol field.
-If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
-Otherwise, it will have to be sent as a compression residue.
+If the value does not change, the size can be stored in the TV and elided during the transmission.
+Otherwise, it will have to be sent in the compression residue.

+Token Value MUST not be sent as a variable length residue to avoid ambiguity with Token Length.
+Therefore, Token Length value MUST be used to define the size of the residue.
-Token Value size cannot be defined directly in the rule in the Field Length (FL).
-Instead, a specific function designated as "TKL" MUST be used and length does not have to be sent with the residue.
+A specific function designated as "TKL" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options